epatyukova/goldilocks/docs/data-availiability.md

+The data used to train the models is availible at [PSDI](https://data-collections.psdi.ac.uk/records/75959-bwa52)

+### Data generation approach

 With all interconnected factors affecting k-points convergence for single point energy calculations in mind, the following set of parameters was chosen to generate the data:

 1. The valence electrons are represented using the Standard Solid-State Pseudopotential (SSSP) library (version 1.3, PBEsol, efficiency set), with plane-wave cutoff energies determined following the efficiency-level recommendations.